-Man arrested on suspicion of murdering girl, 9, shot dead in Liverpool home
+Man arrested on suspicion of murdering nine-year-old Olivia Pratt-Korbel

 And he added: “Again, I would ask those who operate in the criminal fraternity to search their consciences around these three attacks and come forward.”

+He added: “Enough is enough.
+Our communities need to come together now more than ever.
+If you know anything about the incident, please let the authorities know.
+Gun and knife crime is no part of our city.
+So please, let’s come together to help stop this.”

+Frank Lampard added: “Keeping quiet is not an option.
+Enough is enough.
+Whose side are you on?”

-Olivia’s killing occurred following a spate of violence in the city which has seen three people killed in a week.
+Olivia’s killing occurred during a spate of violence in the city, which has seen three people killed in a week.

-Council worker, Ashley Dale, 28, was shot at an address in the Old Swan area in the early hours of Sunday morning in a suspected case of mistaken identity.
+Council worker Ashley Dale, 28, was shot at an address in the Old Swan area in the early hours of Sunday morning in a suspected case of mistaken identity.
 A man has now been arrested on suspicion of murder in that case, while a woman has been arrested on suspicion of assisting an offender.

+Sam Rimmer, 22, was shot dead in the Dingle area on 16 August, with three people since arrested.
+Police say they do not believe the killings are linked but are keeping an “open mind”.

 Register for free to continue reading